 And tightness in the hamstrings will only increase the load and stress on your lower back.

-Lower Back and Abs
+Your Lower Back & Abs

 How To Get Started With Stretching

-Well firstly it helps to know that there are two important components of a good stretching program which are static stretches and dynamic stretches.
+Well firstly it helps to know that there are two important components of a good stretching program, which are static stretches and dynamic stretches.

 And it's important to come up with a combination of the two to gain the maximum benefits from stretching.